SANA-WM, a 2.6B open-source world model for 1-minute 720p video

 TLDR

-• NVLabs paper introduces SANA-WM, a 2.6B open-source world model generating 60-second 720p video with 6-DoF camera control on a single GPU.
+• Paper introduces SANA-WM, a 2.6B-parameter world model generating 60-second 720p camera-controlled video on a single GPU.

 Key Takeaways

-• Hybrid Linear Attention pairs frame-wise Gated DeltaNet with periodic softmax attention, keeping memory flat across minute-long sequences where all-softmax OOMs.
+• Hybrid Linear Attention pairs frame-wise Gated DeltaNet with periodic softmax attention for memory-efficient minute-scale coherence.

-• Dual-Branch Camera Control uses a coarse global pose branch plus a fine pixel-aligned geometric branch to follow metric 6-DoF trajectories.
+• Dual-Branch Camera Control follows 6-DoF metric trajectories via a coarse global pose branch and a fine pixel-aligned geometric branch.

-• Two-stage pipeline: a 2.6B backbone handles long rollout; a separate 17B long-video refiner sharpens texture and late-window quality.
+• Two-stage pipeline: a 17B long-video refiner sharpens texture and late-window quality on top of the 2.6B backbone.

-• Claims 36x higher throughput than prior open-source baselines at comparable visual quality to industrial models like LingBot-World and HY-WorldPlay.
+• Benchmarks show stronger action-following than prior open-source baselines and comparable visual quality to LingBot-World and HY-WorldPlay at 36x higher throughput.

 Hacker News Comment Review